-These parts of the tax code won't change under the new tax law.
+These parts of the tax code didn't change under the 2017 tax law.

-These parts of the tax code will be different under the new tax law.
+These parts of the tax code will be different under the 2017 tax law.

 Federal student loans are typically dischargeable if the borrower is totally and permanently disabled.
 Also, a student’s death (or a parent's death in the case of a parent PLUS loan) wipes out any outstanding amount owed on federal student loans.
 Prior to this bill, the forgiven amount counted as taxable income.